 Let’s get one thing straight right off the bat: homeschoolers are very different.
 Some homeschooling families have always wanted to homeschool and began reading homeschooling magazines when their children were infants.
 Others choose to homeschool later because of life circumstance, having an elite athlete, or bullying.
 The number one choice for homeschooling currently is “concern about the environment of other schools.”
 And, for this reason, and many others, there are over 2.3 million homeschoolers in the USA alone.
 So, never fear that you’ll be isolated when you’re homeschooling.
 Chances are there are homeschool mentors, co-ops, and friends right around your corner!

 Homeschoolers are vastly different in their styles as well.
 Some use curriculum from one publisher, like Alpha Omega or BJU Press.
 Others mix and match what they like based on each child’s needs.
 Still, others choose online programs from accredited partners.
 Whatever homeschooling curriculum or style you use, you’ll be successful if you make sure that it matches your child’s learning style and your teaching preferences.
-Unsure of your homeschool style?
-Find out today with this simple and free quiz.
+Teaching to learning styles makes a huge difference when it comes to education, so be sure to learn more about the styles and discover your student’s style before choosing a curriculum.

 So, what are you waiting for?
 If you’re ready to jump into homeschooling but still feel like you need support and accreditation, call us today.
 Bridgeway Academy has been helping new and experienced homeschoolers to successfully and uniquely homeschool their children, their way, You’ll get the support and accreditation you need without losing the flexibility you want!